natcap/urban-online-workflow/README.md

 `http://localhost:8000/docs`

 ## Data Requirements
+These are data used by the python worker.

-local path which mounts in container - (bucket where source file can be found) `appdata/NLCD_2016_epsg3857.tif` (natcap-urban-online-datasets-**public**) `appdata/invest-data/CGIAR_et0_annual_epsg_3857.tif` (natcap-urban-online-datasets) `appdata/invest-data/OE_Bioregions_3857.shp` (natcap-urban-online-datasets)
+local path which mounts in container - (bucket where source file can be found) `appdata/lucodes_crosswalk.csv`
+`appdata/NLCD_2016_epsg3857.tif` (natcap-urban-online-datasets-**public**)
+`appdata/invest-data/CGIAR_et0_annual_epsg_3857.tif` (natcap-urban-online-datasets)
+`appdata/invest-data/OE_Bioregions_3857.shp` (natcap-urban-online-datasets)